kkmcgg/numfu/README.md

 # Moves (Standalone Functions)

+## Numfu's Wisdom in Moves

+### **Zài (在)**: *In*
+- Determines if points are inside a specific polygon.
+If no polygon is provided, a random polygon is generated to test the points against.
+This move embodies the essence of being "within" or "inside".

+### **Gōng (公)**: *Just, Honorable*
+- This move graces data with the honor of aggregation, transforming individual data points into summarized representations based on spatial coordinates.

+### **Zǐ (子)**: *Child, Son*
+- Harmonizes two inputs, portraying their balanced difference.
+Like the relationship between a parent and child, it highlights the contrasts while emphasizing the underlying unity.

+### **Shēng (生)**: *To Be Born, Life, Growth*
+- Generates random values, either as integers or floats.
+It breathes life into data, giving birth to new values to enrich our analyses.

+### **Dīng (定)**: *To Set, Decide*
+- Applies filters to the data, refining its essence.
+This move is all about decision-making, selecting the best from the lot.

+### **Jiàn (见)**: *To See, Appear*
+- Makes the data known, displaying it for the world to witness.
+Through this move, what was hidden now becomes evident.

+### **Biāo (飙)**: *Whirlwind*
+- Normalizes difference ratios, creating a whirlwind transformation of data.
+It emphasizes the spirit of agility and quickness.

+### **Nián (捻)**: *Twist*
+- Yet to be unveiled, this move holds the promise of intricately weaving data, twirling it into new formations.

+### **Fàngshā (纺纱)**: *Spinning*
+- Yet to be elucidated, this move whispers of crafting delicate threads of information, spinning raw data into intricate narratives.

+### **Dào (道)**: *Way, Method, Tao*
+- The underlying principle or method, perhaps a cost function.
+It guides our journey through data, showing the way.

+---

+Engaging with these moves, one finds the balance of Yin and Yang in data, the dance between raw information and processed wisdom.

 1. **Fēng (风)**: *Wind*
     - Reshape an array, giving it a new form without changing its data.